kotudemo/secret_files/README.md

-This flake brings zapret binaries to nixos
+This flake brings zapret binaries to NixOS